 Male

 Suzy has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 “Puppies will be vet checked, dewormed, microchipped, and AKC registered by breeder.
-Puppy owners are to enter puppies in BernerGarde database within the first two weeks.
-All puppies are same price, regardless of show home or companion home destination.”
+Puppy owners are to enter puppies in BernerGarde database within the first two weeks.”

 Birdsong Bernese Mountain Dogs meets or exceeds our community standards in these areas: